webdragon63/Secom/README.md

 # Dependencies
 ### netcat and cryptcat
-Install netcat and cryptcat using
+Install netcat and cryptcat using these commands
 ```shell
 sudo apt install -y netcat
 ```